draftdev/startup-marketing-checklist/_posts/2017-09-12-competition-tools.markdown

 - **[AngelList](https://angel.co/)** - Many startups create profiles on AngelList for hiring and promotional purposes, but you can also use it to learn about your competition and their history.

+- **[Competeshark](https://competeshark.com/)** - Imagine being able to see details on your competitors' marketing campaigns.
+That's the premise of Competeshark's service.

 - **[CrunchBase](https://www.crunchbase.com/)** - See when companies were started, how much financing they received and who is leading them.

 - **[Google Alerts](https://www.google.com/alerts)** - Keeping up with mentions of your competitors in the news or blogs is easy with Google Alerts.

 - **[Internet Archive](https://archive.org/)** - Want to see what your competitors' websites looked like last month?
 A year ago?
 The Way Back Machine from archive.org has been storing old versions of websites since the 90's.

+- **[Keyhole](http://keyhole.co/)** - Great for tracking social mentions, brand names, or hash tags over time so you can quickly respond or catch emerging competitors.

+- **[Linkedin](https://www.linkedin.com/)** - Just about everyone has a Linkedin account, so it's a great way to research your competition's company, founders, employees, and even open job listings.

+- **[MonitorBacklinks](https://monitorbacklinks.com/)** - Your existing competition may have a number of strong links that have helped them jump to the top of search results.
+Knowing what they are can help you get your site ranked above them.

 - **[Product Hunt](https://www.producthunt.com/)** - If you're into startups, you have probably heard of Product Hunt.
 It helps you find new products by emailing newly submitted products every day (or week) and does a pretty good job categorizing submissions.

 - **[ScoutZen](https://www.scoutzen.com)** - Use ScoutZen to track a competitor's followers/following on Twitter, as well as to monitor for mentions of your competition with automated advanced Twitter searches.

+- **[Serpstat](https://serpstat.com/)** - Serpstat compiles historical data on keywords, allowing you to easily see how a keyword's popularity has changed and how strong the competition is for it.

 - **[SimilarSites](http://www.similarsites.com/)** - SimilarSites' search is pretty good at identifying competing sites in a specific niche.